What is Energy Efficiency?

 - Change light bulbs to ENERGY STAR rated compact florescent bulbs, (CFL) and be sure to recycle them properly.

-- Check out one of Bluegrass Greensource’s Energy Audit Kits from your local library.
+- Check out one of Bluegrass Greensource’s Energy Audit Kits from your local library in Fayette County.
+Residents outside of Fayette County can check out a kit from our office.

 - Unplug your any battery charges and power adaptors when not in use, (like your cell phone charger!)